How To Start a Business in Connecticut (Complete Guide)

 Employment and Labor Laws

-Connecticut employment laws establish requirements for businesses hiring employees, covering wages, working conditions, and employee rights protections.
+Connecticut employment law sets clear baselines for hiring, wages, working conditions and worker rights protections.

-• Hiring Requirements: Employers must verify employee eligibility using Form I-9.
-E-Verify is optional for most, but required for federal contractors.
+- Hiring Requirements: Verify every new hire with a Form I-9.
+E-Verify is optional for most businesses but required for federal contractors.

-• Workers' Rights: Workers are protected with family leave, paid sick leave, and workplace safety laws.
+- Workers' Rights: Connecticut workers get family leave, paid sick leave and workplace safety protections.

 Financing Your Connecticut Business

-• State-Specific Funding Programs: Connecticut offers loans and grants, often with below-market rates, for businesses focusing on job creation, tech, or manufacturing.
+- State-Specific Funding Programs: Connecticut runs loan and grant programs with below-market rates for businesses doing job creation, tech development or manufacturing expansion.

-• Traditional Lending: Local banks and community lenders offer business loans, lines of credit, and mortgages, with a focus on building local relationships.
+- Traditional Lending: Local banks and community lenders offer business loans, lines of credit and commercial mortgages.
+They tend to underwrite on local relationships, not just numbers.

 4 Common Mistakes to Avoid